 It’s not about the oversharing.
 It’s over bragging, about everything.

-The thin line between sharing and bragging
+The thin line between sharing and bragging (or should I call it Insta-bragging?)

 I once heard this ” If you are using an online service for free, then you are the product being sold”.
-Damn it, each time I realise I’m spending my life on social media, not being paid for it, I feel like a product.
+Damn it, each time I realize I’m spending my life on social media, not being paid for it, I feel like a product.

-I use more time to check my Twitter, Facebook, Instagram, Pages etc, than I use to talk to real people, in real life.
+I use more time to check my Twitter, Facebook, Instagram, Pages, etc, than I use to talk to real people, in real life.
 People I know.
 But I never seem to forget to snap something for “my story/day”, for people I haven’t talk in years maybe.

 And then I remember that most people are the same.
 The same as I am, wanting to share and having not so many people to share it with.